Ee-Chee/Spiced-Academy-tabasco-curriculum/wk9_security/README.md

 In the future this problem will go away when browsers support the ["SameSite"](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-same-site-00#section-3.2) attribute for cookies but we are not there yet.
 For now, the standard solution to this problem is to include in every legitimate request a token that verifies the request comes from your site.
 The <a href="https://github.com/expressjs/csurf">csurf</a> middleware helps with this.
 It creates a token and it will automatically reject susceptible requests that do not have the token in <a href="https://github.com/expressjs/csurf#value">one of the places it looks for it</a>.
 All you have to do is make sure that the token is present for legitimate requests.

 To protect your site from CSRF attacks, you should [follow these steps](../csrf).

+## Helmet
+[Helmet](https://github.com/helmetjs/helmet) is a collection of Express middlewares that set HTTP headers in order to prevent several of the vulnerabilities described here as well as a few others.